Introduction to Patterns of Power

 Economic power is exerted through the medium of money: wanting it and using it.

-Moral influence works by persuasion, acting on people’s consciences and their need to feel accepted.
+Moral influence consists of people’s powers of persuasion, acting on the human need to feel accepted.

 Legal powers are used by the State to control the behaviour of the population.